How do I elect my tax withholding preferences?

 If I want to make a change to my tax preferences, when will the change take effect?

-When you submit the and mail it to us, the new elections will take effect within 60 days after we receive the information.
+When you submit the Income Tax Withholding Preference Certificate and mail it to us, the new elections will take effect within 60 days after we receive the information.
 If you change your tax withholding preferences on myCalSTRS, the request immediately replaces your existing tax withholding preference.

 I made an election to have my taxes withheld based on the tax tables.
 Why are no taxes are being withheld from my benefit payment?

 If you elect to have tax withholding based on the tax table, you might not have any taxes withheld from your monthly benefit.
 This will occur in cases where the monthly taxable allowance is below the minimum amount required for withholding based upon the tax table you have elected.

 How will taxes be withheld from my quarterly supplemental payment?

 Quarterly supplemental payments are made to some retired members and beneficiaries to maintain 85 percent of the purchasing power of their initial retirement benefit.
 All supplemental payments made after January 1, 2003, are taxed at the same tax preference as the monthly benefit if taxes are withheld based on the tax tables.
 There are three exceptions to this rule: